God’s plans for parents is outlined in the Bible and should be the ultimate guideline.

 Personal Experience: In Scott and Nikkie’s home, they strive to enjoy their children daily but as an extra bonus, they have what they call “Family Night.”
 One night a week, chosen by Scott and Nikkie based on what night is practical that particular week, the kids get very special attention.
 They take advantage of that night to also see to it that their kids have one-on-one attention.
 Therefore, one week, Scott does something with Matthew by himself while Nikkie takes care of the other children.
 The next week, Scott takes Gabrielle to do something, and so forth.
 Each child eventually has a night alone with each parent and the last two weeks of the cycle are for the whole family to do something fun together and for Scott and Nikkie to have a date night while the kids enjoy visiting with a grandparent.
 The kids look forward to this night and they always get to choose what they do with their parents.
 It is very special for everyone.
 2) Proverbs 13 clearly encourages a parent to spank their child (when needed).
 This, they know, is a very controversial subject.
 Many reasons are given by psychologists why a person should not spank.
 However, if God says that this is the way to go, then they think He knows more than a psychologist (and that’s an understatement).
 Spankings and beatings are very different.
 One is at times necessary while the other is abusive and harmful to the child.

 Personal Experience: Scott and Nikkie have always disciplined their children.
 They usually start off with warnings but when that fails, they receive a spanking.
-Elijah does not yet understand the rules in the home but he does understand what “no” means.
-If they tell him “no” repeatedly and he keeps insisting, then he gets a spanking.
-Jeremiah, understands the rules and most of the time, if he continues in being disobedient, all that is necessary is to tell him that he will be spanked and then he usually stops what he is doing.
-Matthew and Gabrielle also understand what is expected around the house and rarely need spankings.
-Both before and after the spanking, Scott and Nikkie review what the child did wrong, why it was inappropriate, and what would have been better behavior.
+Corrections also vary by age.
+When they are little and do not yet understand the rules in the home, they focus on teaching them the word "no".
+If they tell them "no” repeatedly and they keep insisting, then they gets a spanking.
+As they understand the rules and consequences, most of the time, all that is necessary is to tell them that they will be spanked and then they usually stop what they are doing.
+With time, they not only understand what is expected around the house, but also rarely need spankings.
+And of course, they eventually reach the point that other methods of correction are needed/used such as taking away priviliges.
+Both before and after spankings, Scott and Nikkie review what the child did wrong, why it was inappropriate, and what would have been better behavior.
 Then the parents always hug and tell them the children they love them.

 Scott and Nikkie have been criticized before concerning the spanking.
 However, when they go around families with undisciplined children and see how unruly the kids behave, they quickly remember why they do what they do.
 They have even had people who they did not know comment on how well behaved their kids are, especially in restaurants.
 Their good behavior did not come naturally.
 Scott and Nikkie could tell plenty of stories of disobedient behavior.
 But firm, consistent discipline has helped a lot.